 Owning Your Part in the Relationship: Three Essentials to Making the Most of the Mentor-Mentee Dynamic

 During my 10 years at a CRO, I worked with approximately 40,000-50,000 people.
 That means there were at least 40,000-50,000 mentorship opportunities to make connections and determine the right path forward in my career.
-However, I never felt like I did enough to optimize those relationships on that journey.
+However, I never felt like I did enough to optimize and build a mentor-mentee dynamic on that journey.

 I also struggled with feeling that what I was doing didn’t really matter in the bigger picture of my life, and that was a pain point because I wanted to do big things.
 I sat with it on my own rather than working through it with others in my field.
 I wondered if I just didn’t take advantage of my mentorship relationships or even knew what that looked like.